a story about the words that live inside you

 Word

-a word that belongs to the sky, to the dark, to the stars that listen.
+Every child carries a word they've never said out loud — a word that belongs to the sky, to the dark, to the stars that listen.

 Begin